Timbuk2 Mission Sling Review

-The Mission Sling is a very comfortable bag, particularly if you like to give your shoulders a break from time to time.
-The fanny pack option is ideal when on long bike rides and the shoulder option is great for short jaunts around town.
-The strap isn't padded but is wide enough to feel good even when you're carrying a lot of weight, though the buckle may be annoying for some.
-You can't change its placement on the strap.
-Depending on anatomy, this may be problematic.
-When worn on the right shoulder the buckle ends up directly on top of the left breast area or awkwardly underneath it — not ideal for those with curves.
+The Mission is a very comfortable bag, particularly if you like to give your shoulders a break from time to time.
+The fanny pack option is ideal when on long bike rides, and the shoulder option is great for short jaunts around town.
+The roll-top closure system makes it a breeze to secure everything compactly for maximum ease of movement.
+And while the strap isn't padded, it's wide enough to feel decent even when you're carrying a lot of weight, though the buckle may be annoying for some.
+You can't change its placement, and when worn on the right shoulder, the buckle ends up directly on top of the left breast area or awkwardly underneath it — not ideal for those with curves.

-When worn on the left shoulder the buckle lands nicely on the clavicle IF the bag is cinched up high on the back — if it slips down the buckle will ride up to the top of the shoulder.
+When worn on the left shoulder, the buckle lands nicely on the clavicle IF the bag is cinched up high on the back — if it slips down, the buckle will ride up to the top of the shoulder.
 There isn't a cross-body stabilizing strap, so it's also prone to moving around when worn messenger-style, particularly when riding a bike.
 For all these reasons, we were happiest when cycling if we stuck to using the Mission as a fanny pack.

-This sling has one large compartment that zips and rolls closed.
-It's secured by adjustable straps with clips at each side like a dry bag.
+This sling has a decent number of pockets, but they aren't very specialized.
+There's one large compartment that zips and rolls closed and is secured by adjustable straps with clips at each side like a dry bag.
 The internal compartment has a small divider with two smaller pockets on its front.
 These don't zip, and they're not very deep, so things can shift around pretty easily.
 The back of the bag has a zipper that allows you to get into the main compartment without unrolling and un-zipping the whole thing.
 This is a nice feature, though, depending on how your bag is packed, you may not be able to get to everything inside.
-There is also a zippered front pocket with key clip and two small triangular-shaped zip "stash" pockets on the sides where the straps begin.
-All in all, there's a decent amount of pockets and features, but this probably isn't going to be your next mobile office or work-to-gym-to-school bag.

-The Mission doesn't have a dedicated padded sleeve for a laptop other than the shallow internal divider.
-While this partition will certainly help secure your device a bit, you will be taking a risk if you don't have a protective case of your own.
+You can certainly carry electronics in this bag, particularly if they are on the smaller size, but they won't be very well protected.
+Some messenger bags cater to fragile laptops and tablets with built-in padded sleeves, but the Mission isn't one of them.
 There also aren't useful pockets for cords and chargers, so having a supplemental pouch of some kind for that is helpful.
 The manufacturer says you can fit up to a 9" laptop — we fit a 13" in the largest part of the main compartment, but it was snug with no room for a case.
-The front zipper pocket works well for a phone though, and a Kindle fit inside the shallow inner divider nicely.
+The front zipper pocket works well for a phone, though, and a Kindle fit inside the shallow inner divider nicely.